TAMU-ESP/Data-Driven-Guided-Attention-for-Deep-Learning-Optimization/README.md

 * DDGA - Hosts the files necessary for running DDGA for the Personalized experiments and the Interpolation and Extrapolation experiments.
 * DDGA/Personalized/ - These experiments train on a given subjects data and test on the same subjects data.
 * DDGA/Interploation and Extrapolation/ - These experiments train on specific ranges of a person's BP data and tests on the remaining BP ranges.

+DDGA/Personalized/ and DDGA/Interploation and Extrapolation/ contain the DDGA codes for each evaluated DL type for predicting DBP/SBP separately, for both Bio-Z and MIMIC.